 There has been considerable previous metallurgical test work completed for the Bowdens Silver deposit.
-Additionally, Silver Mines is commissioning additional metallurgical test work to confirm the results of previous work.
-Together this work has been reviewed by both GR Engineering and AMC consultants to suggest that the recovery of silver, lead and zinc to concentrate via flotation is a viable processing option.
+Silver Mines commissioned additional metallurgical test work which has confirmed the results of previous work.
+Together this work has been reviewed by both GR Engineering and AMC Consultants to suggest that the recovery of silver, lead and zinc to concentrate via flotation is a viable processing option.